-Students will respond to a survey and write a single-spaced, one- to two-page critique of the early childhood education program.
+Students will write a single-spaced, one- to two-page critique of the early childhood education program.
 Students will discuss the components of the Mason program they found helpful and would suggest as experiences for other students in their specialty area.
 They will also suggest ways to improve the Mason program.